Happy Foods Tube

 Try using organic oranges for this recipe, if possible.
 They are not only better for you but you are avoiding consuming pesticides that are in the peel of most of the ordinary non-organic oranges.

-Also to remove any wax residue, I recommend placing them in a bowl of boiling water and let them sit for 5 minutes.
+Also to remove any wax residue, I recommend placing them in a bowl of boiling water and letting them sit for 5 minutes.
 Then scrub them thoroughly with a food brush under running water.

 Homemade Candied Oranges Dipped in Chocolate

-Print Email Pin
+Print Pin Rate

-4.81 from 21 votes
+4.82 from 32 votes

 Candied Oranges Dipped in Chocolate